Dava1037/IoTRaspberry/README.md

 ### 16.9
 We connected the arduino uno to the raspberry and try to make them work together.
-With this code line you can make them connect after installing the arduino in the Raspberry:
+With this code line you can make them connect after installing the arduino in the Raspberry.
+This is in python:

 #!/usr/bin/env python3
 import serial